muralishankar12/alexaAsMusa/README.md

 To speak out, or text to speech pip install pyttsx3

-For advance control on browser pip install pywhatkit
+For advance control on browser pip install pywhatkit==3.8

 To get wikipedia data pip install wikipedia